julyvee/julyvee.github.io/_posts/2024-02-16-making-uis-more-robust-with-data-mapping.markdown

 - Depending on your needs and the amount of control you have over the different components, data mapping could also be implemented in a different component, such as the API or the UI itself.
 - If your application is not written in python or the data you're receiving is not in JSON format, the principle of data mapping still applies you just might need to use a different mapping implementation.

+## Final Thoughts

+In volatile environments, data mapping can protect your application from unexpected errors and crashes.
+Apply data mapping at the entry point of your application to reap the full benefits, such as protection from unexpected schema changes and maintaining your data schema in a single location.

 ## Supporting Information

 - [Click here](https://github.com/jmespath/jmespath.py) to view the jmespath for python library